alouwyck/vives-intro-to-ai/README.md

 # Introduction to Artificial Intelligence

-Notebooks for the course "Introduction to Artificial Intelligence" given by Andy Louwyck in academic year 2023 - 2024 at the Business Academy of the Vives University of Applied Sciences in Kortrijk, Belgium.
+Notebooks for the course "Introduction to Artificial Intelligence" given by Andy Louwyck during academic year 2023-2024 at the [Vives Business Academy](https://www.vives.be/en/commercial-sciences-business-management-and-informatics/vives-business-academy-kortrijk) in Kortrijk, Belgium.